 - Sore on Gums

 Experiencing any of the above symptoms?
 We recommend scheduling a consultation as soon as possible.
-Ashley Jackson, DDS and our experienced dental team can help you regain a healthy smile once more!
+Ashley Laird, DDS and our experienced dental team can help you regain a healthy smile once more!

 Does Root Canal Treatment Cause Discomfort?